BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

       * Being visible to the player to be increasingly helpful, at the cost of immersion, as there aren't any animations I have currently that can display the tiredness to the player

+>> Week9

+* Fixed some blueprints belonging to a classmate on moving enemies without a behaviour tree
+* The cat now runs away when it sees fire

+* Grass needs fixing to be more consistent

+* Starting to replace MoveToLocation with AIMoveTo as it has the option to only continue after the movement is complete

+- Needs to have the fire be a pickupable item?
+  - Consumable or Permenant?

+- New level one is needed to explain more of animal behaviour
+  - Or just a way to explain the controls and fox gap filler in detail
+  - Scene of fox falling and inflating to block the flow for player understanding

+- Settings need fixing
+  - Saving
+  - Audio needs adding

+- Detail items need adding
+  - Models/Effects

+- Levels need to be made
+  - All containing intro, middle and/or end section

+  * Redo latter half of done stuff

 ### New Approaches
 > - Detail any innovative or new approaches you explored during the project.